jozefchmelar/hello/index.md

 ---
 # hello there :)

-i'm a programmer and I like to talk to poeple and work on interesting stuff kotlin, c#, javascript & functional programming
+i'm a programmer interested in purposeful projects. fan of kotlin, c#, js and functional programming

 ...also beer is cool